SiriDB/siridb-server/help/help_list_series.md

 regular expression
 ------------------
 Regular expressions can be used to select series.
 Note that each pool in a SiriDB cluster will look for matching series.
-Regular expressions will be cached so will probably run faster when used more than once.
-They are automatically updated when new series are created or dropped.
-With `show max_cache_expressions` you can see how many cached expressions are kept and this value can be changed using `alter database set max_cache_expressions n` (see `help alter database` for more information).
-It's also possible to view which expressions a server has in cache but notice that only local cache is displayed and the result might be different on another server.
-This can be done with `list groups where cached == true`.
-Cached expressions are not kept after a restart.
+If you plan to use a regular expression multiple times, you should consider creating a group for the expression.

 Example: